JimmyKenMerchant/Python_Codes/gpio_pbutton/README.md

 * Connecting Type #2 (Clock Through): If you want synchronized timing of detecting logical high on input pins, use clock generated from Coconut.
 To use clock, apply Enhancement-mode N-channel MOSFETs.
 Connect output pins to each gate, clock to each drain, input pins to each source.

 * Connecting Type #3 (Clock Trigger): You can flash outputs on the time of the falling edge of an external clock.
 In addition to connection of Type #1, connect with the external clock of Coconuts and GPIO13.
 Caution that the GUI freezes if you don't connect with the clock and GPIO13.
-Use force stop (`Ctrl+c` and so on) on the terminal you have run this script.
+Use force stop (`Ctrl+c`) on the terminal you have run this script.

 * Clone my project and run the python file in a terminal of Raspbian.
 Installing Git is needed in advance.